-Rocket Engine Turbopump
+Rocket Engine Turbopumps

-Fastrac LOX/RP-1 Turbopump:
+Fastrac LOX/RP-1 Turbopump

 BNI teamed with NASA’s Marshall Space Flight Center (MSFC) to design and build the turbopump for the Fastrac LOX/RP-1 Engine.
 The Fastrac Engine produces 60,000 pounds of thrust.
 Barber-Nichols consulted on the engine design and produced six turbopumps.
-The Fastrac is part of NASA’s Low Cost Booster Technologies (LCBT) Program and the development of this engine initially cost approximately $1.2 million – about 1/5 the cost of a similar engine.
+The Fastrac is part of NASA’s Low-Cost Booster Technologies (LCBT) Program and the development of this engine initially cost approximately $1.2 million – about 1/5 the cost of a similar engine.
 A hot fire test of the Fastrac Engine was performed at NASA’s Stennis Space Center in March 1999 and the first engine was installed on the X-34 A1 vehicle that was unveiled at NASA’s Dryden Flight Research Center on April 30, 1999.

-Bantam LOX/RP-1 Turbopump:
+Bantam LOX/RP-1 Turbopump

 BNI teamed with Rocketdyne to design and build a second turbopump for NASA’s LCBT Program.
 This project called for the design and development of a reliable turbopump with decreased recurring costs.
-The engine produces 60,000 pounds of thrust and the turbopump utilizes two counter rotating assemblies mounted in a single housing.
-Additionally, the counter rotating assemblies operate at different speeds to optimize pump performance.
+The engine produces 60,000 pounds of thrust and the turbopump utilizes two counter-rotating assemblies mounted in a single housing.
+Additionally, the counter-rotating assemblies operate at different speeds to optimize pump performance.
 The Bantam Turbopump and the Fastrac Turbopump are two examples that demonstrate the cutting-edge turbopump expertise available at Barber-Nichols.

-Merlin LOX/RP-1 Turbopump:
+Merlin LOX/RP-1 Turbopump

 BNI designed and produced the Merlin Turbopump for the SpaceX Falcon Launch Vehicle.
 The Merlin Engine produces more than 100,000 pounds of thrust at sea level and the turbopump is the lightest in its thrust class.
 Barber-Nichols used its experience gained on the Fastrac and Bantam projects to rapidly develop the Merlin Turbopump.
-The first unit was delivered to the customer less than one year after design work began.
+The first unit was delivered to the customer for less than one year after design work began.
 BNI also used Design for Manufacturability principles to increase reliability and significantly cut costs.